|

 Special Notes

 Excluded GamesCompetitive fixtures which were voided due to abandonment, or were fully played then subsequently voided by the governing bodies, are excluded from all tallies, streaks, milestones and player records.
+They do not feature in our regular season match lists.
 We take a different view for the friendly matches which did not meet the regulation 90 minutes due to extenuating circumstances (usually the darkness), reasoning that these games had no bearing on competitions, and the results were generally accepted by all parties concerned.
 For the full list of all cut-short games which we've deemed to be legitimate, see here.
 For the avoidance of doubt, all games excluded from our stats are reproduced below.
-For posterity, match profiles for all will still be included in our season-by-season overviews. |
+These matches are only included in our Z-list section. |

 Win, Draw or Lose ScenariosWhen it comes to awarding wins, draws or losses for the purposes of our streaks, tallies and milestones, it's important to note that, for practical purposes, there can only ever be one single outcome for each individual match, and this may not be immediately apparent (or logical) from the result in regular time.
 Wins, draws or losses are obvious at the conclusion of 90 minutes play for the biggest majority of non-tie-breaker matches (e.g. league matches and friendlies) and no special thought process is required.
 Past exceptions would include a substantial number of matches which didn't make the full 90 (or 120!) and were called early, as noted here.
 The position at the call of time in all of these cases stands.
 Not so obvious are the wins, draws or losses for special matches where tie-breaker rules are in place.
 In these cases, the ultimate win-draw-lose outcome is usually only applied after the result of any extra-time or tie-break decider on penalties, corners or coin-toss, whichever was in place at the time by the tournament organizers.
 For the avoidance of doubt, three practical scenarios are outlined below: League Cup 'Bonus' PensSince 2016-17 to date, matches in the group stages of the League Cup which are drawn after 90 minutes result in both teams receiving one point and a penalty shoot-out ensues which gains (what's described by the competition organisers as) a "bonus point" for the winners.
 We deem such matches to be drawn in terms of streaks, tallies and milestones, and, thankfully, the published tables on the SPFL website concur, so we're all agreed!
 One-legged (no replay) knockout tiesSince these matches are played to an immediate conclusion, there can be no draw in terms of streaks, tallies and milestones.
 Ultimately, such ties are either won or lost.
 However, although technically speaking the rules state that penalty shoot-out goals are added to regular play goals to determine winners and losers, we don't strictly adhere to this as it would lead to some odd declarations e.g. that we lost 12-11 to St Johnstone in 2005.
 Therefore, for the purposes of our goals for and against columns - and for registering goalscorers - we display only the regular-play goals in our "headline result" (asterisked), and press the "re-set" button so-to-speak, allowing the penalty shoot-out (starting from zero-zero) to separately determine the ultimate winner for the purposes of our streaks, tallies and milestones.
 Two-legged (no replay) knockout tiesUndoubtedly the scenarios here can be very challenging in terms of perception, for example in the unique case of 17 May 2024 where Thistle "won" the second leg of their play-off tie vs. Raith Rovers (2-1 after extra-time), but lost the tie on penalties (3-4).
 It could reasonably be argued that the penalties relate to the 210 minute tie, not just the game on the night, and that the Thistle "win" on the night can therefore stand.
 However, the one MAJOR flaw with this argument is the scenario (with precedent on 2-Sep-1978) where both legs are drawn.
 After losing on penalties in such an example, it cannot credibly be argued that you've went "2 games unbeaten" in anyone's language.
 This is an unbeatable quandary.
 It's our conclusion therefore that - in circumstances where the second leg of a knockout tie results in a penalty shoot-out being required - the one-legged "winner takes all" rule (applied exactly as outlined above) takes the ultimate priority and that - for the purpose of streaks, tallies & milestones - Thistle "lost" on 17 May 2024.
 The precedent is firmly established. |